Qrivi/kareer-ms-user/README.md

 ### Run locally

 Requires `http://kareer.local` to point to your local host.
 Expects a Postgres database `kareer` running on port 5432 and a user `admin` with password `admin` with full permissions on this database.
-Requires Java 17 to build the project.
+Requires JDK 17 to build the project.
 Gradle is not required as a wrapper is included.

 ```shell
 cd ms-user